What are GAPs?

 Good Agricultural Practices, or GAPs, are voluntary guidelines for produce farmers to reduce the risk of microbial contamination related to food borne illnesses on their farms.
 The guidelines are based on the Food and Drug Administration (FDA)’s Guide to Minimizing Microbial Food Safety Hazards for Fresh Produce(.pdf), a document published in 1988.

 As consumption of fresh produce has increased, the number of foodborne illness outbreaks associated with fresh produce also has steadily increased.
 Bacteria such as Salmonella and e. coli 0157:H7 are most often linked to these illnesses, as are parasites such as Cryptosporidium and Cyclospora.
 As a result, some larger buyers, especially supermarkets and produce distributors, have begun began requiring their vendors to be audited by a third party to certify that they follow Good Agricultural Practices to minimize the risk of microbial contamination on their produce.

 What if I have more questions?

-To get started, we suggest you attend a GAPs workshop or demonstration audit.
+To get started, we suggest you attend a GAPs workshop.
 At these workshops, you will start creating your own food safety plan using the templates pre-loaded onto jump drives.
 Next, begin creating your food safety plan using the templates and guidelines available (also available here).